 The Tornado field is producing from three Pliocene wells through the Helix Producer I, a ship-shaped, dynamically-positioned production platform in the deepwater U.S. Gulf of Mexico, which is operated by Talos Energy.
 To help enhance overall recoveries in the Tornado field, the Tornado 4 water injection well was drilled and came online in 2020.
-During the second quarter of 2021, the Tornado 5 infill well was successfully drilled and completed.
-The Tornado 5 well was brought online in July 2021.
-Net production during 2021 averaged approximately 5,800 Boepd net.
+During 2021, the Tornado 5 infill well was successfully drilled, completed and brought online.
+Net production during 2022 averaged approximately 5,000 Boepd net.